Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-approaches $0$ when $y$ approaches $\pm\infty$, and this convergence is uniform with respect to $p$ and $q$ (provided that $q$ is large enough and that $p$ is not smaller than $p_{\min}(q)$).
+goes to $0$ as $\xi$ goes to $\pm\infty$, and this convergence is uniform with respect to $n$ and $p$ (provided that $p$ is large enough and that $n$ is greater than or equal to $n_{\min}(p)$).
 As a consequence, the function \cref{small_init_fire_aft} above approaches the function